 A student who misses the final exam shall receive a grade of zero for that.
-However, if the student makes a petition to his department with a valid excuse for his/her absence, and the petition is approved, a grade of incomplete 'I' would be posted on the student's record.
+However, if the student makes a petition (through the DU website) with a valid excuse for his/her absence, and the petition is approved, a grade of incomplete 'I' would be posted on the student's record.